goosefx/sparrow-monotouch/Sparrow/doc/api/SPStage.md

  - `Juggler`: A [juggler](SPJuggler.md) that is automatically advanced once per frame. *(readonly)*
  - `NativeView` : The native [view](SPView.md) the stage is connected to. *(readonly)*

+## Static Properties

+ - `MainStage` : Returns the first available stage instance.
+(In most cases, there is only one stage, anyway.) *(readonly)*
+ - `ContentScaleFactor` : The current content scale factor. *(readonly)*
+ - `SupportHighResolutions` : Enables support for high resolutions (aka retina displays).
+ - `DoubleResolutionsOnPad` : Determines if pad devices use twice the resolution.
+If both SupportHighResolutions and DoubleResolutionsOnPad is set to `true`, pad devices will use twice the resolution ('@2x' on iPad 1+2, '@4x' on iPad 3+)

 ## Constructors

     new SPStage(float width, float height)